 ENERGY STAR recommends setting thermostats to at least 78°F when you are at home and need cooling and to at least 68°F when you are home and need heating.
 When your home is unoccupied during the day, the temperature setting should be increased by 7° - 10°F when cooling or decreased by 7° - 10°F when heating.
 If you want to save even more at night when everyone is asleep, the temperature setting can be increased by at least 4°F when cooling or decreased by at least 4°F when heating.

 Older thermostats need to be adjusted manually.
 Programmable thermostats can adjust the temperature based on a set schedule, which can help you avoid discomfort when returning to your home or waking up.
 Smart thermostats have similar features to programmable thermostats, but they also perform more advanced functions and have additional benefits.
 A smart thermostat allows you to control the temperature in your home remotely from your smart phone or other web-enabled device.
 Also, smart thermostats save energy and maximize comfort by automatically adjusting the temperature of your home based on your preferences and activities.
 ComEd offers free programmable thermostats and discounted smart thermostats through a Home Energy Assessment and installation is free.
-If you are interested in having an assessment performed, call 855-433-2700 to schedule an appointment or visit
+If you are interested in having an assessment performed, visit

 For more information on thermostats, you can visit these websites:

 There are a few other things that can be done to help reduce your cooling costs: